Our compassionate and caring team is here for you. We will provide you with free and confidential support to help you understand how adoption works.

 Choosing to place her daughter for adoption, Davis reveals the poignant reason why love is the greatest motivator in her decision.
 Birth mothers and birth fathers want to give their child opportunities that they feel their chosen adoptive parents can offer them.
 As Davis’ love grew every day for her daughter, she recognized that she wanted everything for her.
 For Davis, this meant making a personal sacrifice and placing her daughter with an amazing adoptive family.

-Part of creating an Open Adoption Plan is planning for contact and visits.
+Part of creating an open adoption plan is planning for contact and visits.
 There are so many factors to consider.
-Watch videos 4 and 5 to gain insight into Davis' journey with this.
-Watch for more videos on navigating an open adoption coming in January 2021.
+Watch videos 4 and 5 to gain insight into Davis’ journey with this.

 For confidential support, contact us at: